mahsamb/SCRQD/README.md

 2. **Entity Role Identification (ERI)**: Categorizing the roles of entities as subjects or objects in the comparative narrative.
 3. **Comparative Preference Classification (CPC)**: Classifying the type of preference expressed in the questions.

-## Usage Example and Guide
-For practical applications and detailed examples of utilizing the SCRQD dataset, please refer to the [Example Usage Notebook](./ExampleUsage.ipynb) included in this repository.

 ## Sample Data from SCRQD

-Here is a glimpse into the structure and content of the SCRQD dataset:
+Below is a sample from one of the five tables in the SCRQD dataset to illustrate its structure and content.
+Please note that this is just a glimpse into one aspect of the dataset:

 | ID | Example | Subject Entity | Object Entity | Compared Aspect | Constraint | Preference |
 | -- | ------- | -------------- | ------------- | --------------- | ---------- | ---------- |